Ever since we've found out about the existence of gochujang (yes I know we're late in the game), we're very fascinated with Korean food.

 - ½ cup drained kimchi (120 gr), roughly chopped

-- 1 tbsp gochujang (15 gr) or use sriracha to taste
+- 1 tablespoon gochujang (15 gr) or use sriracha to taste

-- 2 tbsp soy sauce or to taste
+- 2 tablespoon soy sauce or to taste

 - 3 cup day old cooked rice (480 gr)